rollup/rollup/docs/05-plugin-development.md

 Similar to assets, emitted chunks can be referenced from within JS code via `import.meta.ROLLUP_FILE_URL_referenceId` as well.

 The following example will detect imports prefixed with `register-paint-worklet:` and generate the necessary code and separate chunk to generate a CSS paint worklet.
-Note that this will only work in modern browsers and will only work if the output format is set to `esm`.
+Note that this will only work in modern browsers and will only work if the output format is set to `es`.

 ```js
 // plugin